After bad week for stocks, Minnesota market pros try to look ahead

 Market observers are looking to medical professionals to help unwind some of the biggest questions about this market downturn, which has been centered around the worldwide spread of the virus.

-"There is a possibility that there is a lot of information we don't know about the spread of this virus," Naughton said.
-"I think it's going to be critically important for us to get comfortable that there is some control mechanisms on the pandemic"
+“There is a possibility that there is a lot of information we don’t know about the spread of this virus,” Naughton said.
+“I think it’s going to be critically important for us to get comfortable that there is some control mechanisms on the pandemic.”

 Already Naughton has seen some evidence that markets in China, South Korea and Japan have begun to outperform on a relative basis now that they’ve seen new COVID-19 cases peak and begin to fall.